-#9 Updated by Pereb over 2 years ago
+#9 Updated by Pereb about 3 years ago

 I'm also getting this issue, with DSP HLE and DSP LLE (both recompiler and interpreter).
 Tried a dumped DSP rom as well as the one provided with Dolphin.
 XAudio2 backend (OpenAL gives me no sound at all).
 Running 5.0-142.

 Asrock Z97 Extreme4, using onboard sound (ALC1150 codec).